Motor Vehicle Use Policy

 1. Follow all state and federal traffic laws, including seatbelt laws.
 It is recommended that all passengers wear seat belts at all times regardless of whether it is required by law.

 2. Drivers are not allowed to use cell phones while they are driving.

-3. The use of alcohol while using the vehicle is prohibited.
+3. The use of alcohol and recreational drugs while using the vehicle is prohibited.

 5. Drivers are not to exceed maximum capacity seating in the vehicles used for transport.